-Payment service providers (PSPs) are: (a) credit institutions; (b) electronic money institutions; (c) post office giro institutions; (d) payment institutions; (e) the European Central Bank and national central banks when not acting in their capacity as monetary authorities or other public authorities; and (f) Member States or their regional or local authorities when not acting in their capacity as public authorities.
-However, in addition, overseers might assess the services of other service providers with a different legal status if their services have an influence on the security of direct debit schemes.
+Payment service providers (PSPs) are: (a) credit institutions; (b) electronic money institutions; (c) post office giro institutions; (d) payment institutions; (e) the European Central Bank and national central banks when not acting in their capacity as monetary authorities or other public authorities; and (f) Member States or their regional or local authorities when not acting in their capacity as public authorities.7 However, in addition, overseers might assess the services of other service providers with a different legal status if their services have an influence on the security of credit transfer schemes.

-Thus, with regard to the compliance with the oversight standards, there is no differentiation between the legal status of PSPs.
+Thus, with regard to compliance with the oversight standards, there is no differentiation between the legal status of PSPs.

-- Payee's (creditor's) payment service provider is the PSP where the payee's payment account is held and which has concluded an agreement with the payee about the rules and conditions of a product based on the scheme.
-On the basis of this agreement, it receives and executes instructions from the payee to initiate the direct debit transaction by forwarding the collection to the payer's PSP. - Payer's (debtor's) payment service provider is the PSP where the payment account to be debited is held and which has concluded an agreement with the payer about the rules and conditions of a product based on the scheme.
-On the basis of this agreement, it executes each collection of the direct debit originated by the payee by debiting the payer's account.
+- Payee's payment service provider is the PSP where the payee's account is held and which has concluded an agreement with the payee about the rules and conditions of a product based on the scheme.
+On the basis of this agreement, it receives transactions from the payer's PSP and executes them by crediting the payee's account. - Payer's payment service provider is the PSP which has concluded an agreement with the payer about the rules and conditions of a product based on the scheme.
+On the basis of this agreement, it executes each payment order given by the payer by forwarding the transaction to the payee's PSP.